ART BY EMBRY VALENTINO

 Printed edition of 6.16-page magazine exploring the artist’s physical condition.
 A warped rumination on gender dysphoria, mental illness and neurological disorders, skin conditions, hormone replacement therapy, self-medication, and the art of repairing oneself through surgery, cosmetics, and smartphone technology.
 Distributed digitally and physically.

-Multimedia and relief print.5 x 5 in. each.Imitating the appearance of X-ray images, this series of frames grants permission to peek into bodily spaces and fabricated health.
+Mixed media and relief print.5 x 5 in. each.Imitating the appearance of X-ray images, this series of frames grants permission to peek into bodily spaces and fabricated health.
 Past the neon exterior, hidden in plain view, are inflamed lungs, a rhinestone heart, broken teeth, and a knee held together with pins.

 click to view larger: